 yes, while I was speaking in prayer, the man Gabriel, whom I had seen in the vision at the beginning, being caused to fly swiftly, reached me about the time of the evening offering.

-The angel Gabriel again came to Daniel (8:16) in order to give the answer to Daniel’s prayer.
+The angel Gabriel again came to Daniel (8:16) to answer Daniel’s prayer.
 Gabriel came in human appearance about the time of the “evening offering” (3:00 P.M.)
 There had been no “evening offering” since the destruction of Jerusalem and the temple in 586 B.C.
-Daniel’s customary time of prayer brought memories to him of the smoke rising from the temple in the evening sacrifice.
+Daniel’s customary prayer time brought memories to him of the smoke rising from the temple in the evening sacrifice.
 The sacrifice typified the One who would die for the sins of the world.
 Gabriel found Daniel in his God-centered approach to life.

 And he informed me, and talked with me, and said, “O Daniel, I have now come forth to give you skill to understand.”